Cultural and Legal Significance of Marriage

-- It is a criminal charge and offense under that person’s name, as this is a prohibited relationship.
-The grieving wife or husband should consult a divorce lawyer before taking any action in this matter to make better choices.
+- It is a criminal charge and offence under that person’s name, as this is a prohibited relationship.
+The grieving wife or husband should consult a divorce lawyer before taking action to make better choices.

 What does Section 494 of the Indian Penal Code Say?

-- A fine is also charged in some cases, or both are charged together, which depends on crime severity.
-The individual can take legal consultation if they are facing such charges or being a victim of such issues.
+- In some cases, a fine is also charged, or both are charged together, depending on crime severity.
+The individual can take legal consultation if facing such charges or being a victim of such issues.

 What does Section 495 of the Indian Penal Code say?